tzapu/WiFiManager/README.md

 First attempt at a library.
 Lots more changes and fixes to do.
 Contributions are welcome.

+### ESP32 must be patched with webserver library!!!!!! see https://github.com/tzapu/WiFiManager/issues/241

 #### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino

 ## Contents